-The Bologna Process requires each country to verify that its national framework is compatible with an overarching Framework for Qualifications of the European Higher Education Area (FQ-EHEA).
+The Bologna Process requires each country within the European Higher Education Area to verify that its national framework is compatible with an overarching Framework for Qualifications of the European Higher Education Area (FQ- EHEA).

 The FQ-EHEA consists of three main cycles.